 Q: How long does the honeymoon phase last?

-A: There’s no fixed timeline, but the intense infatuation typically fades within months to a couple of years as attachment and routine develop.
-Use the fade as a chance to deepen emotional intimacy rather than mourn the loss of constant novelty.
+A: There’s no fixed timeline, but the intense infatuation typically fades within months to a couple of years as attachment and routine develop.1

 Q: When should we seek couples therapy?